 Here at Reflex Spinal Health we have come up with our 5 key ‘Pillars of Health’ that we believe are the key ingredients to have a happy and healthy spine and body!
 The pillars of health are set out here, in no particular order of importance.
 Each section has been written by one of our fantastic Reading Chiropractors or Osteopaths.
+Since COVID Lockdown has continued for so long this advice is even more important that usual!
+There has also been a recent piece on the BBC website on 5 ways to reduce lockdown back pain – it’s worth a look also!

 The first of the pillars of health is hydration.
 Two thirds of your body is made of water, so this is important!!
 Good hydration Is key to our spinal health.
 The gelatinous part of the disc that sits between of vertebrae offers support, mobility and shock absorption Is predominantly water.
 They reduce the pressure put on our spine In every movement we do from getting out of bed, to sitting at our desks, to playing football in the evenings.
 If your discs dehydrate, the the pressure increases on your spine and you are more likely to experience problems.
 Most people are chronically dehydrated and don’t even know it!
 Make sure you’re consistently drinking good quality fluids (not fizzy drinks and coffee) throughout the day and not only will this help your spine, you’ll probably see a difference In those nagging afternoon headaches and even your sporting performance!
 Read this earlier blog by us as a guide to how to hydrate and how much water to drink.